 A committee that changes jurisdictions in a calendar year must file statements with both jurisdictions through the end of the calendar year.
 For example, a city major donor that becomes a state major donor in October must file its semi-annual statement due January 31 with both the city and the state.

 A LAFCO agency may also require a campaign statement.

-Viewers can access on the Secretary of State's Cal Access system each filed report of an electronic filing.
-If the last digit in the URL field is not 0 ("original"), simply change the last number to view earlier reports.
 The public can view each electronically filed report by visiting the Secretary of State's website at cal-access.sos.ca.gov.

 How to Complete Form 461